COP4331-Proj/Retaking-Olympos/artifacts/architecture.md

 <img src="Pictures/Class-Diagram/ClassDiagram.png">

-The Gladiator Stats picture holds all the classes to do with Gladiator Stats for orginizational clearity
+The Gladiator Stats picture holds all the classes to do with Gladiator Stats for organizational clarity, all of the classes here relate to user stories 13 and 14

 The Hold gladiator list scriptable object holds a list of gladiator objects, each holding stats for an individual gladiator